yhdelgado/kand/README.md

 # kand
-An Clustering Ensembles based Algorithm for Author Name Disambiguation
+An Clustering Ensemble based Algorithm for Author Name Disambiguation